 The menu bar

 The menu bar is where you can access Builder-specific settings as well as take certain actions on your open email and Builder project.
-Here’s everything you can do using the options on the left side of the menu bar:
+Here’s everything you can do using the menu bar:

 Visual and Code allow you to toggle back and forth between the visual and code editor interfaces.